Doctors recount ‘heart-wrenching’ stories in new study on medical care post-Roe - NewsBreak

 “We hope that these findings will be useful for hospital systems as they’re trying to figure out workarounds to provide care,” Grossman said.

-The post Doctors recount ‘heart-wrenching’ stories in new study on medical care post-Roe appeared first on Florida Phoenix .
+The post Doctors recount ‘heart-wrenching’ stories in new study on medical care post-Roe appeared first on Kansas Reflector .

 Comments / 0